akeithball/GitTest/README.md

 `git add <FileName>` - to add a file to the staging area to prepare for a commit

-`git commit -m "Comment"` - to commit changes locally and add a commit message
+`git commit -m "<Comment>"` - to commit changes locally and add a commit message

 `git push origin <BranchName>` - use the same name as the local branch name